 Villi are small, finger-like projections in the small intestines that help you absorb nutrients.
 Villous atrophy is the blunting or flattening of the villi that can be caused by the damage done by the immune system in a person with celiac disease after ingesting gluten.
 Damage to the villi can begin as early as three hours after exposure to gluten.
 However, the villi are not permanently damaged as the intestines continuously renew themselves.

 What does “gluten-free” really mean on a product label?

-On August 2nd, 2013, the FDA ruled that for a product to be labeled as “gluten-free” it must either not involve any gluten-containing ingredients, or if it does have gluten-containing ingredients, the product must be processed to remove gluten and the final product must contain less than 20 parts per million (ppm) of gluten.
-The FDA gave food manufacturers one year to comply with the ruling but encouraged them to comply as soon as possible.
+On August 2nd, 2013, the FDA ruled that for a product to be labeled “gluten-free” it must either not include any gluten-containing ingredients, or if it does have gluten-containing ingredients, the product must be processed to remove gluten, and the final product must contain less than 20 parts per million (ppm) of gluten.
+The FDA gave food manufacturers one year to comply with the ruling, but encouraged them to comply as soon as possible.

 If I have celiac disease but no symptoms, can I still eat gluten?

 No. Even if symptoms don’t appear, the ingestion of gluten still damages the intestines and also increases your risk for various complications like cancers and osteoporosis.

 I feel better on a gluten-free diet.
 Can I just assume I have celiac disease?